 As most of us generally stay indoors, we must consider the quality of the air inside.
 This facility management training course is perfect for providing learners with knowledge about Indoor Air Quality (IAQ) and the importance of maintaining it.
 It discusses the various indoor air contaminants (IAC) that may compromise the air quality such as aerosols, combustion-related pollutants, and asbestos.
 It then provides effective methods for improving IAQ such as using air cleaners and proper ventilation techniques, especially for environments that require very high levels of cleanliness.
 While this course is free, it takes around 12 hours to complete, which may cause a dip in completion rates especially for those with short attention spans.

 Keeping food secure in food processing facilities is critical to make sure that it’s safe for consumption.
 This is because when food is stored safely and securely, it preserves its quality and nutritional value.
 Also, we should be vigilant against bioterrorism attacks or the intentional release of viruses or bacteria as it can contaminate food and cause diseases.
 This workplace safety training course by Atlantic Training discusses the safe and secure storage of food and the importance of having a food defense plan.
-Having this plan in place ensures that quality control and inspections are part of the day-to-day operations in compliance with food regulations.
+Having this plan in place ensures that quality control and inspections are part of the day-to-day operations in compliance with food safety regulations.
 It also encourages having a security plan in case of any possible breaches.
 This course is in video format and also includes a customizable Powerpoint presentation perfect for visual learners.
 However, it comes with a hefty price tag to get access.

 This course by Alison specifically talks about critical facilities which involve air conditioning (HVAC), plumbing, and fire systems that are being used by every business.
 As these are crucial in the operation of facilities, it provides key information such as the different types of cooling systems and maintenance, fire systems, and equipment that’s integral to run a facility.
-As safety is important in any organization, it educates learners about personal protection, preventive measures, and risk identification and reporting.
+As safety is important in any organization, it educates learners about personal protection, preventive measures, and risk assessment.
 This course takes around 1.5 to 3 hours to complete.
 While this course is free to take, you’ll need to pay to get a certification and will have to attain a score of 80% or higher in each assessment.

 Fires create massive damage to facilities and can also cause injuries or fatalities.
 Oftentimes, we’re not prepared or aware of what to do in case a fire breaks out.
 This facility management training by EdApp aims to change this by educating learners about fire safety.
 This includes knowledge of what can cause fires and how to prevent them from happening.
 It talks about having protocols, such as evacuation and emergency response plans.
-It also puts a spotlight on the importance of prevention which is the best form of protection.
+It also puts a spotlight on the importance of prevention which is the best form of protective equipment.